AresIntrepid/SongWars/README.md

 ---

 **Song Wars** is a fun, social way to discover new music, challenge your friends, and see whose songs reign supreme.
-Ready to battle?